HoliestWoW/Purity-Classic/README.md

 You have made a pact for power, allowing you to fuel your abilities with your own life force.
 Your vitality is your true power, but this pact is a double-edged sword: the more you heal and protect your life force, the weaker your bargain becomes.

-* **|cffffd100The Bargain:|r**
+* **The Bargain:**
-    * |cff261A0D • Your life force is a resource for combat, represented by a Blood Pool.|r
+    * Your life force is a resource for combat, represented by a Blood Pool.
-    * |cff261A0D • All abilities, attacks, and damage taken deplete your Blood Pool.|r
+    * All abilities, attacks, and damage taken deplete your Blood Pool.
-    * |cff261A0D • If your Blood Pool is depleted, your vow is broken.|r
+    * If your Blood Pool is depleted, your vow is broken.
-* **|cffffd100The Price of Weakness:|r**
+* **The Price of Weakness:**
-    * |cff261A0D • After restoring your own health, you become 'Weakened' for 15 seconds.
+    * After restoring your own health, you become 'Weakened' for 15 seconds.
-    * |cff261A0D • While 'Weakened', all Blood Pool costs are doubled.
+    * While 'Weakened', all Blood Pool costs are doubled.

 ### Fisherman's Folly